antoine3000/dok-antoine/content/assignments/2020-02-09-computer-aided-design/_index.md

 - Cut a shape: `ctrl + R`
 - In edit mode, switch between the select modes (vertex, edge or face): `1 or 2 or 3`
 - Insert faces: `i`

+---

+## Conclusion

+GIMP and Inkscape will definitely be part of my arsenal for handling bitmaps and vectors.
+For 3D modeling, I will try to focus on Freecad, simply because its spectrum is clearly focused on the modeling of technical parts, like a real CAD tool.
+Lately, I have discovered that it is quite easy to use a little openscad code in Freecad, which seems to combine the best of both worlds.
+Concerning Blender, it seems so complete that it scares me a little, let's say that I prefer the more specific, minimal tools, even if it's great to see an open-source tool so well developed.